GwynethLlewelyn/update-motd.d/README.md

 cp 50-lastlogin /etc/update-motd.d/50-lastlogin
 cp 90-fail2ban /etc/update-motd.d/90-fail2ban
 ```
-Again, note that non-Debian Linux, and non-Linux systems, might require a differen configuration; refer to the previous section for a short introduction.
+Again, note that non-Debian Linux, and non-Linux systems, might require a different configuration; refer to the previous section for a short introduction.

 ## Dependencies

 Note that some of those files have dependencies, such as `lm-sensors`, `bc` and [`crudini`](https://www.pixelbeat.org/programs/crudini/).
-Each file lists its own dependencies (beyond the [standard GNU core utilities](https://www.gnu.org/software/coreutils/) you'll also need `awk`, `grep`, `sed`, etc.) — make sure you install them all first (or skip the file if you don't want some of the functionality).
+Each file lists its own dependencies (beyond the [standard GNU Core Utilities](https://www.gnu.org/software/coreutils/) you'll also need `awk`, `grep`, `sed`, etc.) — make sure you install them all first (or skip the file if you don't want some of the functionality).

+All should be easily available on practically all Debian/Ubuntu derivatives.

 Some of the files use Python for short one-liners.
 Python 2 is assumed, but some tweaks have been made to allow the scripts to run under Python 3 as well.

+In general, the authors have assumed that this set of scripts will be used under Debian/Ubuntu or one of its direct derivatives.
+It is also slightly biased towards Intel-based servers (although some scripts have been modified to support the ARM architecture as well).
+Some of

 ## Integration with `sshd` and `pam.d`